Hello everyone.

 My name is Luca Miranda and I am an artist, writer and independent researcher that works and lives in Italy.

-My artist practice looks at the relationship between reality and simulation and at the historic and politic rhetorics that lies beneath.
-I am interested on the investigation of videogame as text and critic tool to highlight its contradictions as well as the contemporary media culture’s paradoxes.
-Part of my practice concerns about the analysis of the avatar figure, its functions, and purposes within culture and videoludic.
-Some of my areas of work are machinima and game photography, together with experimentation with filmic and photographic traditional languages.
-In 2018 I co-founded Eremo, an artistic collective based in Milan that operates among the intersections of video game, sound art, performance and contemporary art.
+My artistic practice looks at the relationship between reality and simulation and at the historical and politic rhetorics that lie beneath.
+I am interested in the investigation of video games as text and critic tools to highlight their contradictions as well as the contemporary media culture’s paradoxes.
+Part of my practice concerns the analysis of the avatar figure, its functions, and its purposes within the culture and video ludic landscape.
+Some of my working areas are machinima and game photography and experimentation with film and photographic traditional languages.
+In 2018 I co-founded Eremo, an artistic collective based in Milan that operates among the intersections of video games, sound art, performance, and contemporary art.
 I actively collaborate with writer and researcher Riccardo Retez, and the photographer Domenico Ricucci, with several projects underway.
-Since 2020 I collaborate as a curator with the Milan Machinima Festival, created by Matteo Bittanti and focused on machinima production and video games experiments.
+From 2020 to January 2024 I collaborated as an art curator with the Milan Machinima Festival, founded by Matteo Bittanti and focused on machinima production and video games experiments.